Open-Hexagon/oh3ui/README.md

 # Introduction
 This GUI Framework is made with simplicity in both usage and implementation in mind.
 It is also made to work well with games.
-To achieve these goals I chose to make an immediade mode GUI.
+To achieve these goals I chose to make an immediate mode GUI.
 # Testing
 There is a graphical test ui made with this framework.
 Just run the project normally (`<path/to/love12> .`) to see it.
 Then just click on tests to execute them.